 Reading Chapter 2 Is Mission Critical

-Dr. Dressler also talks about emotional management in several webinars in the Ask Dr. Dressler webinar series (which is also included in The Dog Cancer Kit).
-For example, a recording of the April 2013 webinar will give you amazing insight into how your grief can interact with your dog’s cancer.
+Dr. Dressler also talks about emotional management in several seminars in the Ask Dr. Dressler seminar series.
+For example, this one will give you amazing insight into how your grief can interact with your dog’s cancer.

 Emotional Management Is Foundational to Every Effort